-The Southern Coast of Portugal, also known as the Algarve, has some of the most beautiful beaches that I have ever seen.
-The water was so clear and the different shades of blue in the water made me feel like I was visiting the Caribbean when I was actually on the beautiful Algarve beaches.
-The cliffs and different rock formations along the coast.
+The Southern Coast of Portugal, also known as the Algarve, has some of the most beautiful scenery in the world.
+With clear water and so many different shades of blue, I felt like I was visiting the Caribbean when I was actually on the beautiful Algarve beaches.
+The cliffs and different rock formations along the coast are breathtaking.
 The best way to appreciate the Algarve caves is by boat because you can reach areas that are not accessible from the beaches.

 A few minutes later we saw a Bom Dia boat arrive.
 It was a large sailboat that was pulling a smaller motorboat behind it.
 The passengers quickly disembarked and they were ready for us.
 We boarded the boat and had plenty of space to spread out.

 I couldn’t have asked for a nicer day, the sun was shining and it was probably about 75 degrees – not bad for the Algarve in April.
 The water was calm, so sailing was so relaxing.
 As expected, it was a bit windy, so I was glad I wore my hair up.
 One passenger had his hat blow off his head, so if you bring one, you need to hold onto it!

 When we got close to the Algarve sea caves, the crew pulled in the small boat.
 Half of the passengers got in the small boat and headed to the grottos.
 We stayed on the big boat and relaxed, our turn would be next.
 They asked if we wanted to get in the water.
 I did have my swimsuit on, but I hadn’t brought a towel.
 The water is really clear so I was tempted but then decided it was probably too cold.
 Looking back now, I wish I would have gone in.

 Our Lagos Cave Boat Tour